JackDanna/FogentRoleplayTemplate/README.md

 ## Disabling Characteristic Effects

-Disabling characteristics represent flaws your character has.
-This is an essential part of every great character as everyone needs a shortcoming to overcome or a temptation to fall into.
+Disabling characteristics represent the flaws a character has.
+This is an essential part of every great character as everyone needs a shortcoming to overcome or a temptation to fall to.
 It should be noted that disabling characteristics can be remedied through narrative with the Narrator's approval.
 If Disabling Characteristics are gained mid-campaign, it should make intuitive sense for that character.
 Maybe they picked up an addiction, got their heart broken, have a new fear of a monster they've recently faced or are suffering the long-lasting impact of a serious injury they took.
 Regardless this should be a negotiation between the player and Narrator.

-At character creation, player characters that take Disabling Characteristics that makes a Core Skill Incompetent (level -1), an additional Skill Point is gained.

-At character creation, players characters that take a Disabling Characteristic that makes an Attribute's level -1, an additional Attribute Point is gained.

 |                     Name                     |                             Description                             |  Duration  |  Source  |
 | :------------------------------------------: | :-----------------------------------------------------------------: | :--------: | :-------: |